Data and Leads

 Cost discipline

-Track sending costs, enrichment/verification spend, and staff time.
+Track sending costs, verification spend, and staff time.
 Include the opportunity cost of incidents (pauses, rework).
 ROI improves as your program stabilizes and the ratio of high‑intent cohorts grows.
 Treat cost reductions that don’t harm outcomes as wins equal to revenue gains.

 Executive summary